Developer Guide

 tag add st/electronics

-is created, the sales tag list should now display this tag.
+Expected: A new sales tag with nameelectronicsis created, the sales tag list should now display this tag.
 The sales tag list should remain sorted in alphabetical order.
-However, after the entry of the command again, an error message appears, stating that the sales tagelectronics
+However, after the entry of the command again, an error message appears, stating that the sales tagelectronicsalready exists. -

 Test case: Enter